Hazel Basketry

 -

-Laying out the base and turning the sides of the backpack
+Laying out the base and turning the sides of the basket

 -